microsoft/azure_arc/docs/azure_jumpstart_arcbox/ITPro/_index.md

   ![Screenshot showing ArcBox-Client](./automation.png)

 - Deployment is complete!
-Let's begin exploring the features of Azure Arc-enabled servres with ArcBox for IT Pros!
+Let's begin exploring the features of Azure Arc-enabled servers with ArcBox for IT Pros!

   ![Screenshot showing complete deployment](./arcbox_complete.png)